Frequently Asked Questions

 What can I expect during the colon exam?

-Sedation will be given before and during your procedure to help you relax and make you sleepy.
-You will lie on your left side as a flexible tube is slowly advanced into the rectum and colon.
+Sedation will be administered before and during your procedure to help you relax and make you sleep.
+You'll be on your left side as a flexible tube is slowly advanced into the rectum and colon.
 The procedure will cause you no discomfort.
-Please watch a video from American Society for Gastrointestinal Endoscopy for an overview of what you can expect during a colonoscopy procedure.

 How long will my endoscopic procedure take?

-If you are scheduled for an "endoscopic procedure," plan to be in our center for about two hours.
-Procedures such as gastroscopy or colonoscopy require sedation to make them safe and comfortable.
-Even though the test itself takes about 30 minutes, you will need extra time for registration, preoperative check-in, the test itself, and postoperative recovery.
+If you are scheduled for an endoscopic procedure, plan to be in our center for two to three hours.
+Procedures such as gastroscopy or colonoscopy require sedation for safety and comfort.
+Although the test takes about 30 minutes, you will need extra time for registration, preoperative check-in, the test itself, and postoperative recovery.
 Currently, our patients' average stay is less than three hours.
+Suggest to your accompanying adult to bring something to help pass the time.
+Free Wifi is available in our waiting room.

 If the doctor finds a polyp during my procedure, will he remove it?

 In most cases, yes.
-All of our doctors are trained in the latest endoscopic techniques.
+Our doctors are trained in the latest endoscopic techniques.
 All but the largest polyps can be removed at the time of colonoscopy.
+The polyp is then sent to a pathology lab for microscopic analysis.
+The final biopsy result is usually available within 10 days, whereupon the information from the report and any plans for followup care will be sent to you and your referring physician.

 If the doctor takes a biopsy, does that mean I have cancer?